juji-io/site/blog/where-is-artificial-intelligence-ai-how-to-make-a-chatbot-smart.md

 ## Managing a conversation flow

 Assume what a chatbot can understand a user's input perfectly.
-In such a circumstance,  the chatbot still needs to decide how to best respond to the user's input and move a conversation forward gracefully.   a chatbot can carry on a conversation in many different directions depending on a user's input and the goals of a conversation.
+In such a circumstance,  the chatbot still needs to decide how to best respond to the user's input and move a conversation forward gracefully.
+Just like a person, a chatbot can carry on a conversation in many different directions depending on a user's input and the goals of a conversation.
 For example, if a goal of a conversation is to help users no matter what, a chatbot would respond to a user's request any time in their dialog.
 If a goal of a conversation is to [elicit information from a user](https://dl.acm.org/doi/10.1145/3381804), a chatbot may ask the user to hold on his/her questions until the interview is finished.

 Because